Categorified cyclic operads: Categorified cyclic operads ``in nature''

-Essentially, profunctors admit the structure of a categorified entries-only cyclic operad because the cartesian product of sets (which figures in the definition of the composition of profunctors) is neither associative nor commutative on the nose.
-This example is of a skeletal nature, and equivariance will hold strictly.
+In this example, the categorified entries-only cyclic operad structure arises because the cartesian product of sets (which figures in the definition of the composition of profunctors, and a fortiori of generalized profunctors) is neither associative nor commutative on the nose.
+On the other hand equivariance holds strictly.
+It is more natural to work here in a skeletal setting.